 - NZ Financial Markets Core Module

 Alternatively, NZFMA Accreditation can be achieved by applying accepted cross-credits to all or part of the program for alternative qualifications or experience.

-The NZ Financial Markets Accreditation Program consists of self-study of a comprehensive manual, attendance at a four hour workshop (optional), and completion of an on-line examination with a required minimum passmark of 80%.
+The NZ Financial Markets Accreditation Program consists of self-study of a comprehensive manual, access to on-line videos supporting each chapter of the Core Module, and completion of an on-line examination with a required minimum passmark of 80%.

 For those employed by NZFMA member organisations, NZFMA Accreditation meets the requirements for Standard Set A of the requirements for becoming an Authorised Financial Adviser under the Financial Advisers Act.

 An ongoing requirement for NZFMA Accredited Individuals is the completion of 20 hours Continuing Education, and NZFMA provides a range of structured training opportunities to assist members to meet this requirement.

 Further information - NZFMA Education Program Guidelines (Financial Markets) or NZFMA Education Program Guidelines (Operations)

 The NZFMA Accreditation Committee oversees the Association’s education policies, reviews the NZ Financial Markets Accreditation Program content, and considers and approves applications for NZFMA Accreditation.